 NYU Langone doctors obtain an in-depth psychiatric and medical history and perform an examination when evaluating a person for Tourette disorder.
 While doing so, they look for the presence of involuntary tics.

-To get a clear picture of how tics affect a child or adolescent in everyday life, our psychiatrists and neurologists at Hassenfeld Children's Hospital of New York at NYU Langone often talk to people close to the child—usually family members and teachers who frequently interact with him or her and can provide insight into tic triggers.
+To get a clear picture of how tics affect a child or adolescent in everyday life, psychiatrists and neurologists at Hassenfeld Children's Hospital of New York at NYU Langone often talk to people close to the child—usually family members and teachers who frequently interact with him or her and can provide insight into tic triggers.
 These interviews can take place in person, over the phone, or through written reports and questionnaires.

 A diagnosis of Tourette disorder is made when the person has two or more motor tics and at least one vocal tic—even if these do not happen at the same time.
 Tics must persist for more than one year.
 During the evaluation, the doctor also looks for signs of other conditions that are associated with Tourette disorder and can occur at the same time, such as obsessive-compulsive disorder, attention deficit hyperactivity disorder, and learning problems.

-The doctors at NYU Langone review and discuss the results of the evaluation with the family, the child, and, when appropriate, school personnel.
+Our doctors review and discuss the results of the evaluation with the family, the child, and, when appropriate, school personnel.
 Our neurologists and psychiatrists work in concert to determine an accurate diagnosis and to develop the best care plan for children and adolescents with Tourette disorder.